gyorilab/emmaa/doc/dashboard/detailed_test_results.rst

 ===========================

 The detailed test results page shows a test result at in high detail for a specific model and model type.
-The left column describes the path found that satisfies the test.
+The left column describes the paths found that satisfies the test.
+Note that the same test/query can be explained with multiple different paths.
 The right column contains a detailed description of each edge in the path with a list of english representation of the statements supporting the edge.
 If a test did not pass, a message explaining why it did not pass is shown.